 Irrigation infrastructure.
 The irrigation component of crop production has not been given enough weight while rolling out subsidies.
 Research shows that food production is high in regions where rainfall is adequate or slightly above normal even without subsidies (Climate Change and Food Security in Kenya, J. K. Mariara & M. Kabara, 2015).
 Establishing a functional irrigation infrastructure that responds to the needs of small-scale farmers would improve livelihoods and food security to a great extent.

-The case of Siaya County illustrates that subsidising food production is expensive and is not a silver bullet to increasing the availability or affordability of food.
+The case of Siaya County illustrates that subsidising food production is expensive and is not a silver bullet to increase the availability or affordability of food.
 Indeed, the high cost of food coupled with regular food shortages in Kenya call into question the meaningful impact of subsidy programmes.
 Subsidies can be effective in supporting counties to produce sufficient food for household consumption and surplus for the market.
 However, county governments must implement holistic, responsible and feasible programmes.
 Irrigation infrastructure is essential for any subsidy programme.
-Extension services, soil sampling and testing coupled with targeting resource poor producers is key for the cumulative success of agricultural input subsidies.
+Extension services, soil sampling and testing coupled with targeting resource-poor producers are key for the cumulative success of agricultural input subsidies.

 By Booker Owuor.
 Booker supports the Route to Food initiative.

 Image: Michael Ongech and Pitalis Olunde, Nyamninia Village, Siaya County.
-Photograph taken by Armstrong Too.
+Photograph by Armstrong Too.